Our tariffs

 We’re Britain’s greenest energy company, and our green ethos underpins everything we do.

 Our electricity is 100% green and our gas is carbon neutral.
-We only supply energy from renewable sources – and it’s all animal-free.
+We only supply energy from renewable sources – and it’s all vegan.

 And we don’t just supply green energy – we make it too.
 You can find out more here.